 Minimizes Pressure Ulcers

-This indicates the percentage of residents who have had a pressure ulcer.
-Pressure ulcers are skin damage due to staying in the same position for an excessive period of time.
+This indicates the percentage of residents who suffered from a pressure ulcer.
+Pressure ulcers are skin damage resulting from staying in the same position for too long.

 Minimizes Serious Falls